 The structure of each day will vary of course, from one provider to the next.

 Clinic operators must keep an entire group of clients on track every day.
 This can only be achieved when everyone works from the same daily schedule.
 The agenda lets you know what's happening when, and what activities you should participate in.

 Factors such as previous detoxes, history of relapse, amount and duration of intake, and others, will determine how long the detox stage of treatment takes.
-Getting clear of the physical effects of alcohol or substance misuse in detox could take 3-6 days, for lighter use cases.
-Sometimes it will take longer than this to get a clear head again.
+The pace of your treatment can vary.
+For example, for those with lighter intake levels, progression beyond the detox phase of clinic work can happen in just a few days.
+Sometimes, detox will last much longer.
 This variation is natural.

 - Give me an idea of how each day is structured, whilst in treatment?

 - Do you offer the opportunity to look around the clinic before admitting?